Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Regarding PK, X.509, and TLS, this is mostly achieved with only a few gaps.
 (The strategy was outline in the previous section.)

-Regarding libmbedcrypto, including the PSA Crypto core, this has not been studied yet.
-For dependencies outside the PSA Crypto code (such as RSA PKCS#1 v2.1 depending on MD), it should be checked whether this can be achieved without backwards compatibility issues (currently applications can call `mbedtls_rsa_xxx()` functions without calling `psa_crypto_init()` first), otherwise a new compile-time option might be needed.
-For dependencies in the PSA Crypto core, splitting `psa_crypto_init()` might be a topic (which might also help for dependencies outside the core), with likely questions about ordering (can we initialize drivers before the RNG or do some divers expect a working RNG?) and trying to avoid circular dependencies.
+Regarding libmbedcrypto, outside of the core (that is, outside of the entropy and DRBG modules), for modules that currently depend on other legacy crypto modules, this can be achieved without backwards compatibility issues, by using the software implementation if available, and falling back to PSA only if it's not.
+The compile-time dependency changes from the current one (say, `MD_C` or `AES_C`) to "the previous dependency OR PSA Crypto with needed algorithms".
+When building without software implementation, users need to call `psa_crypto_init()` before calling any function from these modules.
+This condition does constitute a break of backwards compability, as it was previously impossible to build in those configuration, so existing code keeps working unchanged.

+Regarding the PSA Crypto core, there is a problem with the modules used for the PSA RNG, as currently the RNG is initialized before drivers and the key store.
+This part will need further study, but in the meantime we can proceed with everything that's not the entropy module of one of the DRBG module, and that does not depend on one of those modules.

 **Strategy for step 2:**